mooinglemur/zsmkit/README.md

 * Looping
 * Pausing and resuming playback
 * ZSM tick rates other than 60 are normalized to 60
+* Ability to alter tick rate to change tempo
 * ZCM playback support

 It also has these features that ZSound currently lacks: